 If your spouse has Utah domicile under Test 1 (above), you also have Utah domicile.
-If your spouse has Utah domicile under Test 2 or 3, you also have Utah domicile unless you can establish by a preponderance of the evidence (i.e., the evidence for your claim is more convincing than any evidence against it) that during the taxable year and the three prior years you did not:
+If your spouse has Utah domicile under Test 2, you also have Utah domicile unless you can establish by a preponderance of the evidence (i.e., the evidence for your claim is more convincing than any evidence against it) that during the tax year and the three prior years you did not:

-- 1. own property in Utah,

-- 2. spend more than 30 days in a calendar year in Utah,

-- 3. receive earned income for services performed in Utah,

-- 4. vote in Utah, or
+- 1. own property in Utah, - 2. spend more than 30 total days during a year in Utah, - 3. receive earned income for services performed in Utah, - 4. vote in Utah, or

-- 5. have a Utah driver's license.
+5. have a Utah driver's license.